CLINTON COUNTY FAIR RESULTS - Wilmington News Journal

 Class 2

-1st – Lily Zimmerman, 2nd – Brooklyn Niemeyer, 3rd – Aiden Philpot, 4th – Owen Begley, 5th – Austin Bene
+1st – Shaleigh Duncan, 2nd – Taryn Allen, 3rd – Rianna Mueller, 4th – Tobi Tedrick, 5th – Hadlie Clark, 6th – Gabe Stewart,

 Class 3

-1st – Nikita White, 2nd – Natalie Adae, 3rd – Mallory Thomason, 4th – Wyatt Philpot, 5th – Tess Pringnitz, 6th – Holdyn Bare
+1st – Carson Henry, 2nd – McKinzey DeBord, 3rd – Taryn Allen, 4th – Hadlie Clark, 5th – Cory Kidd, 6th – Gabe Steward

 Class 4